-- Quickly identify the defense mechanisms of the CNS immune system, as well as the epidemiology of the infections that affect it - Diagnose possible microbes that cause CNS infections by studying cerebrospinal fluid - Identify basic CNS infections by means of their most relevant characteristics such as etiology and clinical picture In addition to the correct diagnosis and treatment - Gain a clear understanding of antibiotics and how the blood-brain barrier works
+- Quickly identify the defense mechanisms of the CNS immune system, as well as the epidemiology of the infections that affect it - Diagnose possible microbes that cause infections in the CNS by studying cerebrospinal fluid - Identify basic CNS infections by means of their most relevant characteristics such as etiology and clinical picture In addition to the correct diagnosis and treatment - Gain a clear understanding of antibiotics and how the blood-brain barrier works

 Module 13.
-Zoonotic Diseases
+Zoonosis

-- Know the generalities of zoonoses such as their origin and prion causes - Identify and analyze the main control measures for zoonoses of concern to public health systems worldwide - Be able to establish an accurate diagnostic picture of some of the infections transmitted by animals, as well as their treatments and clinical pictures
+- Know the generalities of Zoonoses such as their origin and prion causes - Identify and analyze the main control measures for Zoonoses of concern to public health systems worldwide - Be able to establish an accurate diagnostic picture of some of the infections transmitted by animals, as well as their treatments and clinical picture

 Module 14.
-Mycobacteriosis and Anaerobic Infections
+Mycobacteriosis and anaerobic infections

-- Acquire the skills required to analyze the microbiological characteristics of mycobacteria - · Analyze the microbiological methods for the diagnosis of mycobacterial infections - Know and identify the symptoms, infectious agents and clinical picture of mycobacterial infections - Know in detail the main antimicrobials used against anaerobic germs
+- Acquire the necessary skills to analyze the microbiological characteristics of mycobacteria - Analyze microbiological methods for the diagnosis of microbacterial infections - Know and identify the symptoms, infectious agents and clinical picture of mycobacterial infections - Know in detail the main antimicrobial agents against anaerobic germs